 Your TDG Certificate will give you The Ability To

 - Training requirements

 - Dangerous Goods Incidents

 Does Your Training Certificate Expire

-Your training certificate does expire and depending on the modes determines when your certificate will expire
+Your training certificate does expire and depending on the modes determine when your certificate will expire

 - For transport by aircraft certificate expiration is 2 years after the date of issue

-- For other modes the certificate expires 3 years after date of issue
+- For other modes, the certificate expires 3 years after the date of issue

 Showing Proof Of Training